-The Pros and Cons of Eating like the French
+The Pros and Cons of the French dinner

 I will admit this is not always practical for the person serving the food.
 There is a lot of going back and forth with dishes, cutlery, and glassware.
 French homes used to be built with separate kitchens, but homeowners are now starting to embrace the “Cuisine Américane“, perhaps to accommodate all this going back and forth!